DanMorriss/lumos-online-banking/README.md

 ##### Admin: Delete a user

-To delete a the admin is asked for the username of the user they wish to delete then aksed to conform they want to delete the account.
+To delete a the admin is asked for the username of the user they wish to delete then asked to conform they want to delete the account.
 If that is confiremd all the user information is removed from the database.

 ![Admin delete a user](assets/lumos-admin-delete-user.png)